dusixian/cs342-assign1/README.md

 ## Data Types
 ### BloodType
 Defined as an enumeration to list all blood types.
-Includes an "unknown" type, which indicates that the blood type has not been defined yet (e.g., when creating a patient instance).
+Includes an "unknown" type, which indicates that the blood type has not been defined yet (could happen when creating a patient instance).

 ### Medication
 #### Fields
 - Basic fields as specified in the requirements (`name`, `dose`, etc.).
 - date: Uses the `Date` type from Foundation.
 - isCompleted: A read-only property.
-Returns `false` if the end date (calculated as the prescribed date + duration) is later than the current date.
+Returns `false` if the end date (= prescribed date + duration) is later than the current date.
 Otherwise, returns `true`.

 #### Methods
 - init: Initializes the fields.
 Special features: